kkiniston/Election_Analysis/README.md

 ## Overview of Election Audit
--The voter turnout for each county
+1. The voter turnout for each county
--The percentage of votes from each county out of the total count -The county with the highest turnout
+2. The percentage of votes from each county out of the total count
+3. The county with the highest turnout